pauljickling/notes/javascript/react/react.md

 ### Parent Child Component Relationships

 When thinking about how your app is structured it is important to think about what information a component is passing from one to the other.
 These relationships will need to be defined.
+This relationship gets especially tricky when trying to manage state within nested components.

 ### Miscellaneous Component Notes